Markdown

 Advanced Markdown

-With advanced markdown novem is expanding on the more classic markdown syntax by adding blocks with special meaning.
-These blocks allow you to control additional aspects of your visualisation, be it including plots in e-mails or pages in reports.
+With advanced markdown, novem is expanding on the more classic markdown syntax by adding blocks with special meaning.
+These blocks allow you to control additional aspects of your visualisation, for example by including plots in e-mails or pages in reports.

 Sections